fra87/RouterScraper/README.md

 - **examples**: folder with example code
     - `fastgate_dn8245f2.py`: Contains an example implementation for the Fastgate Huawei DN8245f2
+    - `technicolor_tg789vacv2.py`: Contains an example implementation for the Technicolor TG789vac v2
 - **LICENSES**: folder with the licenses statements

 # Supported routers